atbcb/ICTTestingBaseline/docs/03FocusOrder.md

         2. Advance the focus through the revealed content.
     2. Use the keyboard to close/hide the revealed content.
         1. Check that focus is returned to the trigger control.
 (It is acceptable to [Shift+ TAB] once or use an arrow key to move the focus backward to the trigger control.
-2. Check that the focus order preserves the meaning and usability of the Web page or sofware screen.
+2. Check that the focus order preserves the meaning and usability of the page.

 ### Test Results
 If any of the above checks fail, then SC 2.4.3 and Baseline Requirement 3 fail.